snail123815/tidy-ncbi-genome-download/readme.md

   -h, --help   show this help message and exit
 ```

-The program will first change the file names to "safe names" and then check if there are duplicated files in all directories.
+The script will first change the file names to "safe names" and then check if there are duplicated files in all directories.
 Then it will print out the checking result.

 After you have checked the possible operation, do the actual combining: